Useful Google Dorks for OSINT Investigations

 Explore our comprehensive guide about advanced search techniques to use Google dorks that will enhance your OSINT research.

-How does Google Dorking work?
+How Does Google Dorking Work?

+It is an OSINT tool and is not a system vulnerability or a method to hack a site.
+It acts as a regular data mining process with advanced features.
 The algorithm of any search engine is configured to index absolutely all information.
 Even though the administrators of the web resources had no intention of publishing this material.

 You can use Dorking, not only on Google.
 These operators will work just as well on Bing, Yahoo, and DuckDuckGo.
 An operator is a keyword or phrase that has a special meaning for a search engine.
 Here are examples of commonly used operators: “inurl,” “intext,” “site,” “feed,” and “language.”
 Each operator is followed by a colon followed by the corresponding search term.